designstem/fachwerk/content/spirals2.md

   />
 </f-scene>

-Now the preparations are done, we are ready to draw a spiral:
+Now the preparations are done, we are ready to draw a spiral.
+Instead of hardcoding the radius to be `1`, we use a scaling function to reduce the radius from `1` to `0`: `polarx(a,scale(a,0,360,1,0))`.

 <f-scene grid>
   <f-circle r="1" opacity="0.1" />